mergen-sergio/DBest/tutorial/4 - using-basic-operators.md

 - The **left tree** applies the filter operator after the join.
 - The **right tree** applies the filter operator before the join.

 The position of the operators can significantly affect query performance.
+In the example provided, it is better to perform the filter before the join, as it reduces the effort spent on finding matches.

 ---